Sand Mountain For ATV Riding

 Note: to protect sensitive species, a trail system has been implemented using red and green markers.
 The trails marked in green are open to riding.
 The trails and areas marked in red are closed.

-Overall, Sand Mountain is the 1st most popular ATV riding trail of all 27 ATV trails in Nevada.
+Overall, Sand Mountain is the 2nd most popular ATV riding trail of all 27 ATV trails in Nevada.
+Several of the better atv trails are nearby Sand Mountain including Peavine Mountain, Hungry Valley / Moon Rocks Area, Winnemucca Dunes and Hunter Lake.